Day of the Panther and Strike of the Panther: Reception

 Trenchard-Smith later claimed that the films sold around the world:

 Because there is an audience in every country that will settle for a vaguely coherent story, cliched situations, but regular albeit low budget punch ups.
 The Panthers were not movies I would have developed this way even on such a low budget, but they were movies I was prepared to rescue to a basic level, so the investors could get their money back.
 Inevitably I was criticized for decisions I inherited rather than created.
 And time tends not to be kind to your efforts on fundamentally flawed material anyway.
 But if you also work as a film doctor between your own productions, that goes with the territory.
 The main thing is: from an economic standpoint – THE PATIENT LIVED!

 A third film in the series, Escape of the Panther was planned but was not made.

+Edward Stazak later starred in another Australian action film, Black Neon.